triptych/kaboom/doc/intro.md

 `isGrounded()` is another function provided by `body()` component which checks if currently landed on a platform.
 Now our game is slightly more physically correct.

-Bean loves challanges.
+Bean loves challenges.
 Let's start adding in obstacles to jump over!
 Time to build a game object from components again.

 ```js
 // add tree